yohandh/dialysis-connect-hub/dialyzeease-docs/4-dialyzeease-patient-requirements.md

-**Full list of features** for the **Patient Portal** in the **Dialysis Connect Hub**.
+**Full list of features** for the **Patient Portal** in the **DialyzeEase**.
 This interface is designed to empower CKD patients with easy appointment access, health tracking, and personalized education — all while maintaining data security and simplicity.

 ---